ilabs-playground/wohui.docs/About-|-What.md

-我会 | MANDARIN CHINESE is a web based system for creating language learning journeys and supporting **learners** on them.
+我会 | MANDARIN CHINESE is a web based system for creating language learning journeys and supporting **learners** on them with a range of RESOURCES.

 ![Principles](http://dulwich-hk-public.oss-cn-hongkong.aliyuncs.com/help.images/principles.png)

 ### CONTRIBUTORS
 There are 4 roles for people who support the learners on their journeys:
-- **Administrators** manage the system and its users
+- **Administrators** manage the system and its USERS
 - **Editors** manage the CONTENT
 - **Writers** produce the texts that put the content in CONTEXT
 - **Teachers** provide personal CONTACT